 - A driving record review

-- Participating in a 45-minute interactive group education session
+- A 45-minute interactive group education session

 Many insurance companies offer a few discounts you may qualify for, including:

 - Senior drivers discount.
 Many insurance providers will offer a reduced rate for people aged 60 and older who are retired and have clean driving records.